Responding to Negativity (They Say, You Say)

 Use scenario planning to show what would happen if the idea was implemented or created.
 More importantly, what would your organisation’s response be?

-They say: ‘The idea is wrong.’
+If they say: ‘The idea is wrong.’

 Present several ideas instead of one or two.
 But, be prepared to say which idea you prefer.
 You don’t want to look like you can’t – or won’t – stand behind the best idea.
 (Check out the ‘creative speedometer’ idea here.)

-They say: ‘The idea is too risky.’
+If they say: ‘The idea is too risky.’

 Develop an issues management plan to complement the campaign.
 Show how you can manage or contain any potential risk.